LSSTDESC/ImageProcessingPipelines/workflows/srs/README.md

 - [ ] Data transfer from NERSC to CC-IN2P3
   - [ ] Creation of a stable directory structure at NERSC
-  - [ ] Automatic copy of its content to CC-IN2P3
+  - [x] Semi-automatic copy of its content to CC-IN2P3
-  - [ ] Identify datasets to exercise mini DRP pipeline
+  - [x] Identify datasets to exercise mini DRP pipeline
 - [x] Creation of a list of data to ingest (`pipe_scripts/createIngestFileList.py`)
 - [x] Data ingestion using `ingestDriver.py`
 - [ ] Build a reference catalog with stars and galaxies